intuit/lean-schema/README.md

 Welcome to Intuit LeanSchema!
 LeanSchema is a tool to shrink your GraphQL Schema for your production Mobile Applications.
 If you have a semi-large Schema (say, > 100 Types) then LeanSchema will help you reduce your Mobile App sizes and reduce your compilation times.

 ### Sure, but what does this **do**?
 It takes a set of GraphQL Queries and a GraphQL Schema as input and produces a much **smaller** Lean Schema.
+The lean GraphQL Schema is passed to Apollo Client/Codegen to generate iOS Swift Code.

 **Any** application/service/library/widget that uses the a large GraphQL Schema can benefit.
 Here's a real-life example for the Intuit QuickBooks Self-Employed Mobile iOS App:
 ```